jingxuanyang/Pattern-Recognition-Homework/README.md

-# Pattern Recognition Homeworks
+# Pattern Recognition Homework

 ## Introduction

-This repo consists of homeworks of Pattern Recognition.
+This repo consists of homework of Pattern Recognition.

 Our main textbook is